Waxer59/WatchMe/README.md

 <img src="./docs/watchme-og.png" width="800px" />

+WatchMe is a live streaming platform that allows users to stream their livestreams to the platform.

 ## Frontend
 The frontend is written in React and uses the package [Next.js](https://nextjs.org/) for the frontend framework.